anhoangcao/anhoangcao/README.md

 <a href=https://www.linkedin.com/in/anhoangcao02/> <img src="https://img.shields.io/badge/-LinkedIn-0e76a8?style=plastic&logo=linkedIn"> </a>

-👨 My name is Hoang An and I'm studying information systems at CAN THO University.
+👨 My name is Hoang An and I'm studying Information systems at Can Tho University.
 I'm from Ca Mau and my goal is to become a software engineer.

 ```javascript
 class CaoHoangAn {